Academic Catalogs

 Demonstration of Critical Thinking

-The student will analyze issues related to digital marketing and electronic commerce, develop alternative solutions, select appropriate actions, and justify actions accordingly.
+Students will analyze trends and issues related to digital marketing and e-commerce, develop alternative solutions, and select and justify actions accordingly.

 Required Writing, Problem Solving, Skills Demonstration

-The student will utilize online tools and websites such as Weebly, Google, Facebook, Twitter, as well as other available resources provided by the Library.
+Students will utilize online tools and websites such as Weebly, Wix, Wordpress, Google, Facebook, Twitter, as well as other available resources provided by the Library.

 Eligible Disciplines